karatelabs/karate/README.md

 * match $.odds == '#[]? isValidOdd(_)'
 ```

+Refer to this for the complete example: [`schema-like.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/schema-like.feature)

+And there is another example in the [karate-demos](karate-demo): [`schema.feature`](karate-demo/src/test/java/demo/schema/schema.feature) where you can compare Karate's approach with an actual JSON-schema example.
+You can also find a nice visual comparison and explanation [here](https://twitter.com/KarateDSL/status/878984854012022784).

+### `contains` short-cuts

 Especially when payloads are complex (or highly dynamic), it may be more practical to use [`contains`](#match-contains) semantics.
 Karate has the following short-cut symbols designed to be mixed into [`embedded expressions`](#embedded-expressions):

 Symbol  | Means